wangleiphy/SpinlesstV-LCT-INT/README.md

     cmake -DUSE_MACHINE=mymachine -DCMAKE_INSTALL_PREFIX=../ -DCMAKE_BUILD_TYPE=Release ../src
     make
     make install
-This will generate an excutable `../bin/main`
+This will generate an excutable `../bin/main`.

 ## To run
     mkdir ../data
     mpirun -np 4 ../bin/main  -a 10 -T 120 ../input/params.in
-The results and checkpoint files will be in `../data/test.*`
+The result and checkpoint files will be in `../data/`.
+They are in the [hdf5](https://www.hdfgroup.org/HDF5/) format.
+To inspect them, run
+    h5ls -r ../data/test.out.h5
+    h5ls -r ../data/test.chkp/*.h5
+To parse and visualize them, you can use the scripts provided in `../analysis`.

 **Vola, have fun!**

 ## Extensions
 - Hubbard model, [Phys.
 Rev. X 5, 031007 (2015)](http://dx.doi.org/10.1103/PhysRevX.5.031007)